elastx/elx-docs/content/private-kubernetes/getting-started/ingress.md

 > Read more about how [Let's Encrypt works here!](https://letsencrypt.org/how-it-works/)

-Save this into `issuer-my-web-service.yaml` with modified email address.
+With modified email address, save this into `issuer-my-web-service.yaml`:

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1